FortisBC Gas Line Upgrades project gets underway

 We’re investing in a newer, stronger steel gas line from Vancouver to Coquitlam.
 This will ensure safe and reliable natural gas delivery to our 210,000 customers in the area for many years.

 Safety is at the core of the work we do every day.
 This gas line has been in service since the late 1950s and by improving our system we can meet the needs of our customers today and into the future.Melanie Kilpatrick Project Manager, FortisBC

-East 1st Avenue will see ongoing lane closures and a full closure from mid-June to August 31, but businesses will remain open.
+East 1st Avenue will see ongoing lane closures and a full closure from from July 3-August 31, 2018, but businesses will remain open.
 We recognize that this will disrupt a lot of commuters.
 To help you adapt your commute, we’ll have roadside signs, post regular updates on our project page and share the latest details with traffic media.